runshiwa/epson/README.md

 }
 ```

-in above example, period character (.) is guard-string.
+In above example, period character (.) is guard-string.

 And if you carefully choose guard-string, you will put raw-binary data as string.